AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

 ### Example request details

-The example request above shows the creation of an email type location account.
+The example request above shows the creation of an email type account.
 Note the `accountProperties` for this type includes only the `to` parameter and its value `exampleuser@example.com`, or the recipient of the email account.

 ### Example response details